CodingCellist/codingcellist.github.io/content/en/post/intro-to-decidable-equality/index.md

 Look at how nice and simple that implementation is!
 It's so much easier to read than writing out custom proofs.

-Of course, this only works if your type is nice and easy to define `Uninhabited` and `Equal` for...

 ### And this, is to go even further beyond!